Kernow (bus company)

 Kernow (also known as Kernow by First or First Kernow) was a brand used by FirstGroup for its buses in Cornwall, England.
 The buses were initially operated by its First Devon and Cornwall subsidiary and later by First South West.
-Although the brand name is being phased out, it can still be seen on buses and signs.
+First stopped using local brands such as Kernow in 2024 and withdrew all local bus services in Cornwall in 2026.